ikt32/GTAVCustomTorqueMap/README.md

 ; Torque map.
 Do not touch the END_OF_MAP lines, these are used to determine the begin and end of the map.
 ; The map is defined as {normalized_rpm}|{normalized_torque}.
+; At least three data points are required.
+There is no upper limit.
 ; normalized_rpm: RPM as ratio between idle and rev limit.
-0.2 RPM is idle, 1.0 RPM is rev limit.
+;                 0.2 RPM is idle, 1.0 RPM is rev limit.
 ;                 Use "NormalizedRPM = (RPM - IdleRPM) * (1.0 - 0.2) / (RevLimitRPM - IdleRPM) + 0.2"
 ;                 to map from real RPM to normalized RPM.
 ; normalized_torque: Torque as ratio of max torque.
-;                 Use "NormalizedTorque = Torque / MaxTorque" to map from real torque to normalized torque.
+;                 Use "NormalizedTorque = Torque / MaxTorque"
+;                 to map from real torque to normalized torque.
 TorqueMultMap = <<<END_OF_MAP
 0.222|0.612
 0.278|0.718